 Questions frequently arise among new college students concerning general education.
 The following are answers to some of the most common type of questions:

 Q: Why do I have to take all these general education classes when I'd prefer to simply take classes in my major?

 A: Colleges and universities prepare students for their various roles as citizens in addition to preparing students for their future careers.

-- Why should an art major have to take classes in math and science?
+Q: Why should a science major have to take humanities classes, or an art major have to take classes in math and science?

-- What's wrong with allowing a computer science major to take 125 hours of computer science classes?
+Q: What's wrong with allowing a computer science major to take 125 hours of computer science classes?
 Wouldn't they be extremely well prepared for a career in computer science if they graduated with all computer science classes?

-What does that mean?
+What does that mean to me, a student?

 As educated persons, ALL graduates of Missouri State University (regardless of their major) should:

 - Gather, organize, and evaluate information and ideas

 - Develop and explore new ideas perspectives and approaches